The British Association of Numismatic Societies is the national organisation, founded

 weekend, enjoyed in unusually luxurious surroundings.

-● The 2012 Congress is to be hosted by the Wessex Numismatic Society, at the centrally-located
+● The 2019 Congress is to be held at the Sefton Hotel, Promenade, Douglas, Isle of

 Our Visitors’ Book